richardwillie/PigDice/README.md

 - Search Richardwillie and access the repositories

-- click the pigdice repository
+- click the pig dice repository

 - scroll through and open the html file on your browser.